Search

 Kavahana

-Kava comes in four common forms; Traditional grind, Instant, micronised and extracts.
+Kava has four common forms: Traditional grind, Instant, micronized, and extracts.
 Each of these refers to how it’s prepared.
 No matter how you make it, the result will be similar.
-It just depends on how much time you have to make it and how close to the tradition of kava you want to be.
+It depends on how much time you have to make it and how close to the tradition of kava you want to be.

 At Kavahana, we like to make kava the traditional way.
 This involves a multi-step process that includes using dried kava root.
-The plant is pulverized, steeped in hot water then strained leaving the earthy beverage behind.
-This is how it’s been prepared in the pacific islands for centuries and gives preparers a closer cultural experience that often goes hand-in-hand with drinking kava.
-In Fiji they use the term Grog to refer to a big batch of traditionally made kava.
+The plant is pulverized, steeped in hot water, then strained, leaving the earthy beverage behind.
+This is how it’s been prepared in the Pacific Islands for centuries, and it gives preparers a closer cultural experience that often goes hand-in-hand with drinking kava.
+In Fiji, they use the term Grog to refer to a big batch of traditionally made kava.

 Instructions: